nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 #### Payload Request Body ####

-The request payload is a profiled version of the standard FHIR [Appointment](https://www.hl7.org/fhir/DSTU2/appointment.html) resource.
+The request payload is a profiled version of the standard FHIR [Appointment](https://www.hl7.org/fhir/DSTU2/appointment.html) resource comforming to [gpconnect-appointment-1](https://www.simplifier.net/GPConnect/gpconnect-appointment-1)

 The following data-elements are mandatory (i.e data MUST be present).